JennEYoon/learn-mldl/dlai/tasks.md

   * Vanderplas MNist book definitely has error in predict plot.
 Check with updated notebook online.
 Re-try again.

 --- end ---
+#### Tasks Dec 2019

+ * To Add: Meetup links from last night.
+Peter's talk both in CS231 and DLAI folder.